michelp/pgsodium/README.md

 ```
     crypto_sign_update_agg(message bytea) -> bytea

-    crypto_sign_update_agg(state, bytea message bytea) -> bytea
+    crypto_sign_update_agg(state bytea, message bytea) -> bytea
 ```

-These functions are used to authenticate that messages have have come from a specific originator (the holder of the secret key for which you have the public key), and have not been tampered with.
+These functions are used to authenticate that messages have come from a specific originator (the holder of the secret key for which you have the public key), and have not been tampered with.